Niue reveals dates for quarantine-free travel

 With high vaccination rates and new hospital isolation wings, the country will be well prepared for the additional risks travellers can bring.

-Currently, 99.4 per cent of Niue's population aged over 12 years is vaccinated.
-Tagelagi said their paediatrics Covid-19 programme for 5 to 11-year-olds, would also be complete before the next stage of opening on May 3.
+Currently, 99.4 per cent of Niue's population aged 12 years and older is vaccinated.
+Tagelagi said their paediatrics Covid-19 vaccination programme for 5 to 11-year-olds, would also be complete before the next stage of opening on May 3.

 In addition, Niue Foou Hospital will also have a new Isolation wing, which will better manage any positive cases that require hospitalisation.